Nexus-Mods/game-starfield/README.md

 - Mods needing ASI loading will require manual installation due to the complexities.
 Please see a mod's description for individual installation instructions.

+- Mods installed with version 0.4.X of this extension may have missing files due to a flaw in the default installer.
+Please re-install your mods using 0.5.X to ensure your mods are installed correctly.

+- Fomods installed with 0.4.X (selecting the "Vortex" flag) will no longer deploy correctly.
+0.5.X has a test in place to detect these mods and will notify you if any are found; providing you with the ability to fix the installed fomod.
+Mod authors are no longer required to provide separate Vortex/MO2 destinations for their mod files!

+- Migrating this extension from version 0.4.X to 0.5.X may fail if for any reason the files are being actively manipulated by other tools or the game itself.
+Please make sure to close any such tools (or the game) before migrating to 0.5.X

 - Mod management isn't an exact science so [please report any mods](https://forums.nexusmods.com/index.php?/topic/13262847-starfield-mod-compatibility-megathread/) that don't install correctly so we can continue to increase our compatibility and coverage

+# Migrating this extension to 0.5.X

+The default installer in 0.4.X has been deprecated in 0.5.X due to:
+- Flaws in its logic which could potentially strip out mod files, causing issues in-game.
+- Limited support for different mod packaging patterns.
+- Incorrect installation of FOMODs requiring mod authors to cater for different mod managers separately (MO2/Vortex)

+What to expect:
+- As part of the migration, Vortex will purge all your mods as soon as Starfield is activated and will run checks to ensure your existing mods deploy correctly.
+- Mods installed with 0.4.X should still function as they previously did.
+If for any reason you suspect the mod has missing files, simply re-install it and the new installation logic will ensure that the mod is installed correctly.

 # See also